aymara/knowledgesrl/doc/ideas.rst

 to Levin legacy (Levin classes didn't handle clauses, VerbNet has put them at the end, but they're not well integrated) ?

+The first result is that only 43% of FrameNet frames are not in the mapping, which is a VerbNet -> FrameNet mapping, not a FrameNet -> Verbnet one.
+We won't be able to perform matching on any of these frames.

+The second one is that in our fulltext corpus, 11% of frame occurrences don't have a predicate in VerbNet.
+It's not an issue in itself since the mapping doesn't care of specific verbs that lexicalize the frame.
+However, there's a
+correlation: 12% of the FrameNet frames that appear in the fulltext corpus are not present in the VerbNet->FrameNet mapping.

 Restricting potential VerbNet classes
 -------------------------------------